Travel Policy

 International

 The daily meal allowance for international travel is determined by the US Office of Allowances.
-For meals and incidental daily allowance (1 rate), select the appropriate location and see the M & IE rate column.
-Although the site reference the amount as a per diem, this is a do not exceed amount.
-Cal Poly will reimburse actuals.
+For meals and incidental daily allowance (1 rate), select the appropriate location and see the M & IE Rate column.
+When expensing, actual expenses require receipts, per diems do not require receipts.

 Back to top